Capillary/ecom-api-document/source/includes/_order.md

 ## Balance Enquiry

-Retrieves the wallet balance of a customer from a specific service.
+Retrieves the wallet balance of a customer of a specific service.
+For example, loyalty card, RazorPay and so on.

 > Sample Request